cisagov/ScubaGoggles/baselines/Google Calendar Minimum Viable Secure Configuration Baseline v0.1.md

 ### Policies

 #### GWS.CALENDAR.3.1v0.1
-Calendar Interop SHOULD be disabled unless agency mission fulfillment requires collaboration between users internal and external to an organization who use both Microsoft Exchange and Google Calendar.
+Calendar Interop SHOULD be disabled.

 - Rationale
-  - Prevent information exchange between Microsoft and Google calendars for users using both services, unless it is required by the organization.
+  - Minimize attack surface by not enabling this feature which relies on Exchange Web Services for information exchange between Microsoft and Google calendars, unless required by the organization.
 - Last Modified: July 10, 2023
+- Notes
+  - This policy applies unless agency mission fulfillment requires collaboration between users internal and external to an organization who use both Microsoft Exchange and Google Calendar

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)